gatsbyjs/gatsby/docs/docs/production-app.md

 ##### webpack-runtime-[contenthash].js

 This contains the small [webpack-runtime](https://webpack.js.org/concepts/manifest/#runtime) as a separate bundle (configured in `optimization` section).
 In practice, the app and webpack-runtime are always needed together.

+##### framework-[contenthash].js

+The framework bundle contains the react framework.
+We've noticed that the user hardly updates React to a newer version.
+Creating a separate bundle allows us to stay longer in the user's browser cache.

+##### commons-[contenthash].js

+Libraries used on every gatsby page are bundled into the commons javascript file.
+By bundling these all together, we make sure your user only needs to download this bundle once.

 ##### component---[name]-[contenthash].js